 If you have any questions regarding these disclosures or about our larger approach to security, please contact email@example.com.

-Set up your Impactive account in minutes, or connect with our sales team to learn how Impactive can benefit your organization.
+Connect with our sales team to learn how Impactive can benefit your organization.